What Drove You To Begin Defending People Who Have Been Accused Of Sex Offenses?

 The defendants and the victims of sexual assault come from all walks of life.
 There is such an element of “There but for the grace of God, go I” to everyone accused of this crime, as well as every victim of it.
 Anyone can find themselves in a situation which leads to a being involved in a sexual assault, or an allegation of one.
 Often the difference between a true report and a false allegation of sexual assault is a question of perspective.
 For example, a woman might claim that she got drunk at a bar and get taken advantage of by a man; however, the man may claim that he and the woman left the bar together and had consensual sex, only for the woman to end up with “buyer’s remorse” and claim that she never consented.

 In the deep, dark recesses of our mind, we all understand that any one of us could become a victim of sexual assault, or be accused of a sexual assault allegation.
 For that reason, we tend to over-vilify it.
-A person is better off being accused of killing someone than rubbing their 18-year-old niece’s vagina, and it’s because we’re all afraid of being accused of it someday.
+A person is better off being accused of killing someone than rubbing their 18-year-old niece’s vagina, and it is because we are all afraid of being accused of it someday.

 The Theme And Theory Of A Sexual Offense Case